Floydlang/floyd/docs/floyd_speak.md

 |__a >= b__ 		| a larger or equal to b

-# SOURCE CODE FILES
+# ABOUT SOURCE CODE FILES

 Floyd Speak files are always utf-8 files with no BOM.
 Their extension is ".floyd".

-# VALUES, VARIABLES AND CONSTANTS
+# ABOUT VALUES, VARIABLES AND CONSTANTS

-All "variables" aka values are immutable.
+All "variables" aka values are by immutable.
+Local variables can be mutable if you specify it.

 - Function arguments
 - Function local variables